| Copyright | © Frank Jung 2024 |

 plus3ShowInt = MakeString (show . (+ 3))

-The contramap function is a more general way to compose the function.
+The contramap function provides a more general way to compose the

 showInt :: MakeString Int Source #